-- 8.19 Construction, commissioning and operating groups co-exist in the commissioning phase, and a gradual transfer of responsibilities takes place from one group to the other, until the responsibility for the complete plant is taken over by the management of the operating plant.
-During this time, operations should be performed by the operating group under the supervision of the commissioning group, in accordance with test procedures prepared for implementing the commissioning programme. - 8.20 The test procedures should follow normal plant OPs to the extent practicable, in order to verify and, if necessary, amend such procedures.
+8.19.
+Construction, commissioning and operating groups co-exist in the commissioning phase, and a gradual transfer of responsibilities takes place from one group to the other, until the responsibility for the complete plant is taken over by the management of the operating plant.
+During this time, operations should be performed by the operating group under the supervision of the commissioning group, in accordance with test procedures prepared for implementing the commissioning programme.

+8.20.
+The test procedures should follow normal plant OPs to the extent practicable, in order to verify and, if necessary, amend such procedures.
 This process also provides an opportunity for operating personnel to become familiar with normal plant OPs and plant response to these procedures.
-More guidance on the procedures for operation in the commissioning stage can be found in Ref.
-Commissioning for Nuclear Power Plants, IAEA Safety Standards Series No. SSG-28 [5].
+More guidance on the procedures for operation in the commissioning stage can be found in the IAEA Safety Guide on Commissioning Procedures for Nuclear Power Plants [5].